 What was remarkable about that attempt at online banking fraud was the vulnerability of the system.
 The fraudsters might have had some of the account holder’s personal information but they might just as easily have been able to guess the answers to security questions that gave them access to passwords.

-Usually, though, the act of hacking online bank accounts tends to be much simpler.
-Hackers might send out millions of phishing emails that appear to come from banking institutions.
-When the user clicks a link to log in to their account, they’re sent to a page that looks official but which is actually their own page that will capture their username and password.
-The success rate might be tiny but the numbers of emails is high.
+The act of hacking online bank accounts tends to be much simpler.
+Hackers might send out millions of phishing emails that appear to come from banks.
+When the user clicks a link to log in to their account, they’re sent to a page that looks official.
+However, it’s actually their own page that will capture their username and password.
+The success rate might be tiny, but the numbers of emails is high.

 Protecting Your Online Bank Account From Hackers

 When the main way into an online account consists of nothing more than a username and password.
 The gateway will always show a certain amount of vulnerability.